All Episodes

 What we've learned is that AI is increasingly what Google search is all about.

-We're gonna say it.
+We're going to say it.

-One of those things that we thought would be like obvious and everybody would agree to.
+Our definition of fairness is one of those things that we thought would mean like obvious and everybody would agree to.

 Fairness is a dog whistle.

-And you have to apply double think in order to understand what they're really saying.
+It does not mean what you think that it means and you have to apply doublethink in order to understand what they're really saying.

-What they're really saying about fairness is that they have to manipulate their search results so that it gives them their political agenda that they want.
+And what they're really saying about fairness is that they have to manipulate their search results so that it gives them their political agenda that they want.

 So what did you find inside Google that was related to this idea of fairness?

-What I found at Google related to fairness was the machine learning algorithm called ML fairness.
+What I found at Google related to fairness was a machine learning algorithm called ML Fairness, ML standing for machine learning.

 And fairness, meaning whatever it is that they want to define as fair.